 Statistical methods

 Data were analyzed with SPSS 26.0 statistical software.
-Comparisons of measurement data conforming to normal distribution between the two groups were performed with the t-test and expressed as the ± s; comparisons of the count data between the two groups were performed using the χ2 test and expressed as [n (%)].
+Comparisons of measurement data conforming to normal distribution between the two groups were performed with the t-test and expressed as the mean ± SD; comparisons of the count data between the two groups were performed using the χ2 test and expressed as [n (%)].
 Variables in which there was a statistically significant difference (P < 0.05) were subjected to binary logistic regression analysis, and the risk factors affecting the occurrence of ALF after R0 surgery for HCC were screened out.
 R software was applied to establish the nomogram model and to plot the subjects' receiver operating characteristic curve (ROC).
 The nomogram model was validated for predictive performance using Bootstrap equal-volume with put-back repetitive sampling 1000 times, and calibration plots were plotted.
 Decision curve analysis (DCA) was also performed.
 Differences were statistically significant at P < 0.05.

 RESULTS